On this page you'll find answers to the most common questions we get asked about the funding process.

 You can find details of the Lottery and Exchequer funding awards we've made by clicking here.

-Our Community Asset Fund (CAF) is our capital fund dedicated to enhancing the spaces in local communities, for which we offer funds between £1,000 to £150,000.
+Our Community Asset Fund (CAF) is our capital fund dedicated to enhancing the spaces in local communities, for which we offer funds between £1,000 to £150,000 - please note, CAF is currently closed to new applications.

 Or you can also see our guide on other ways to generate funding.